CardiacModelling/VoltageClampModel/README.md

 In brief:
 - Levels 0, 1, and 2 can recreate the _fast_ artefacts seen in patch clamp experiments, and are very useful _to understand the patch clamp process_.
 - _To fit experimental data_, these fast artefacts are less important, and so level 3 is good to match data from the fastest currents.
 For slower currents, levels 4 or 5 can be used.

 ## Tutorials

-We provide four [Tutorial Notebooks](./tutorial/README.md) to understand these notebooks, and how they were derived.
+We provide four [Tutorial Notebooks](./tutorial/README.md) to understand these models, and how they were derived.

 The first notebook establishes a basic model of a patch clamp amplifier, and the second adds compensation and filtering, leading to the "Level 0" model.
-In the third notebook, this model is used to simulate the early stages of a (manual) patch-clamp experiment.
+In the third notebook, this model is used to simulate a manual patch-clamp experiment.

 The final notebook derives the Level 1 to 5 simplifications, and shows how they relate to our previous work (Lei et al., 2020 and 2025).